J-P-Walter/Spy-wares/README.md

-Fun project that focused in some small animations, as well as trying to create a "feel" for this website, rather than it just be a website.
+Fun project I grinding in an afternoon that focused in some small animations, as well as trying to create a "feel" for this website, rather than it just be a website.
 Also got some practice makeing it somewhat reactive to changing screen sizes.
 You can find the live version of it [here](https://spy-ware.netlify.app/)

 # Getting Started with Create React App